 - Where do they ask for help?

-- Where can they be reached?
+- Where can you reach them?

 - How do they talk?
 What words do they use?